If you are over 55 or so, you likely remember the most awesome scientific achievement of mankind to date — the moon landing in July 1969.

 Except that Armstrong's camera was mounted to his suit on his chest, and in the reflection his hand is near where the camera was.

-Conspiracy No. 5: Famed "2001 - A Space Odyssey" director Stanley Kubrick filmed the "moon landing."
+Conspiracy point No. 5: Famed "2001: A Space Odyssey" director Stanley Kubrick filmed the "moon landing."
 His movie was so realistic that the government simply paid him a ransom to stage a moon landing.
-But Kubrick's movie wasn't realistic because he filmed it, but because he enlisted help from aerospace engineers to make it look real.
+But Kubrick's movie was realistic not because he filmed it, but because he enlisted help from aerospace engineers to make it look real.
 So, he used NASA instead of the other way around.

 So in July, when the world, especially we Americans, reflect on the 50th anniversary of the moon landing by watching a flood of great historical programs, enjoy them and celebrate the amazing, wonderful achievement of our species and nation.
 If someone mentions the "C" word, as in conspiracy, throw a pillow at them.